greenina/TWIX/DP3.md

 - Overall, lots of high ranked problems are discovered in this task in the aspect of severity
 - Number of problems found were the biggest
-    - Doesn’t know the purpose of overlaid image in the product list even after recognizing the existence of it
-    - Doesn’t scroll down in Detail Page so that doesn’t recognize GIF image and icon/short description at the bottom
     - Doubtful seeing on a non-green product on the product list, or misunderstood it as an eco-friendly product
     - Tried to click “buy” button wrongly instead of heart icon btn when adding it to wish list
     - User doesn’t know the purpose of the companion